clean-code-craft-tcq-1/test-for-analytics-ucancallmeomi/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-1. _enter a test
-1. _enter a test
+3. Write "Null Utility" when the notification utility is not available
+4. Write the count of breaches to the PDF crossed over the month
+5. Write the recorded trends to the PDF when the reading was continuously increasing for 30 minutes
+6. Write mock tests to check the notification utilities
+7. Write "No storgage container" when there is no access to the storage locator
+8. Tests to check access to the server on which the csv file is present
+9. Write "No input file found" when there is no valid csv file on the server.
+10. Write "New report available" when there is a new PDF report generated.

 (add more)